This Fuckin' Guy

-This Fuckin' Guy is a concept EP by avant-garde artist John S. Hall released on March 10, 2015 under the name of his band King Missile IV by Powertool Records.
-The album has been made when King Missile was touring with American band LoveyDove.
-Two of their members had joined Hall in the making of the album.
+This Fuckin' Guy is a concept EP by King Missile IV, released by Powertool Records on March 10, 2015.
+The album came to be after King Missile had toured with American band LoveyDove whose two members, Azalia Snail and Dan West, joined vocalist John S. Hall in the making of the album.

 Concept

-The album is a regroupement of poetic texts about the beauty of the world's landscapes narrated by a character known as The Fuckin' Guy.
+The album is a collection of poetic texts about the beauty of the world's landscapes narrated by a character known as The Fuckin' Guy.
 He comments what he sees and how he feels about it while swearing and cursing non-stop.
 There are barely any lines in the EP without a curse word.
 The settings are mostly in the New York area.

 Blog

 The character of The Fuckin' Guy was created by John S. Hall in 2014 in a blogspot account named This Fckin' Blog.
 It contains other texts on other subjects in the same style.
 The blog went on hiatus a couple of months after the release of the EP, and resumed shortly after Donald Trump assumed the presidency.